Code-Institute-Submissions/milestone-profile2/README.md

 # Full Stack Web Developer

 This website is my first milestone project for Code Institute, I will be using this website for my own presentation.
-The website is very simple, my goal wasto display easily understandable information, for my potential employers or customers.
+The website is very simple, my goal was to display easily understandable information, for my potential employers or customers.
 The website was built using the Bootstrap v4.4.1 framework.
 Hosted on [GitHub Pages](https://rimantascode.github.io/milestone-profile2/) Repository on [GitHub](https://github.com/rimantascode/milestone-profile2)